jamedeus/kodi_record_button/readme.md

 Building the addon requires a unix-like system with python3.10, pip, and npm.

-First install dependencies for the frontend by running:
+First install dependencies for the frontend and compile the stylesheet by running:
 ```
 npm install
+npm run build:css
 ```

 Then run the included packaging script: